A few days back I bumped into a column by Matt Taibbi that sounded promising:

-5. You watch Bill Maher and John Oliver and think they’re clever, well informed and spot on.
+5. You watch Bill Maher, Stephen Colbert and John Oliver and think they’re clever, well informed and spot on.
 You also think they’re terribly funny.

-6. You still think Rachel Maddow and Amy Goodman are reliable journalists and not compromised imperial shills.
+6. You still think Rachel Maddow and Amy Goodman are reliable journalists and not compromised imperial shills, the former outrageously so.

 7. You believe that Obamacare is a great piece of legislation and that it should not be touched.

 8. You read and participate on Daily Kos, but you NEVER heard of or read Black Agenda Report, Consortium News, Global Research, Fort Russ, The Saker, 21st Century Wire, OpedNews or The Greanville Post.
 (This is just a sampler of reliable information sources.)
 As well you don’t have a clue who these people are: John Pilger, Glen Ford, Margaret Kimberley, Jeff Brown, Jean Bricmont, Gilbert Mercier, Andre Vltchek, Pepe Escobar, Vanessa Beeley, Eva Bartlett, Paul Craig Roberts, Dady Chery, Stephen Lendman, Finian Cunningham, John Wight, Luciana Bohne, Steven Gowans, or Diana Johnstone.
 (There are others of comparable worth but I don’t want to overwhelm you.)

 9. You believe Donald Trump is the most dangerous and heinous human being that ever existed, and that he is a unique phenomenon with no political antecedents or paternity in existing parties.